obra/wordiest/docs/android-layouts.md

 - Key IDs:
   - `ad_container`: banner ad container (Android uses AdMob).
   - `fill_into`: the “screen” container where `MergedActivity` inflates each view (splash/match/score/history/credits).
-- Port implication: iOS should have a root container and a content container; we can ignore ads initially and treat this as “safe area / top bar” spacing behavior.
+- Port implication: iOS should have a root container and a content container; we ignore ads and treat this as “safe area / top bar” spacing behavior.

 ### `button_bar.xml`